 Our firm focuses on personal injury law and handles cases for injured clients only.
 We’ve fought for their rights to recover damages from car and truck accidents, on-the-job injuries, slip-and-fall incidents, and other accidents.
 We’ve worked closely with grieving families, and we understand how losing a loved one changes those families’ lives.
 We approach each case with compassion for our clients and the determination to provide the best possible outcomes.

 Our Firm’s Results

-Attorney Minesh J. Patel founded the Patel Firm PLLC to provide professional legal services for injured victims in Corpus Christi and throughout Texas.
-Before establishing his own practice, he gained extensive personal injury expertise through his work with several South Texas injury law firms.
-Mr. Patel and Senior Litigation Attorney Justin P. Green have secured favorable results for commercial and private passenger vehicle accidents, workplace incidents, premises injuries, product liability issues, and other personal injury and wrongful death cases.
+Attorney Minesh J. Patel founded the Patel Firm PLLC to provide professional legal services for injured victims in Corpus Christi.
+Before establishing his own practice, he gained extensive experience through his work with several South Texas injury law firms.
+Mr. Patel and Senior Litigation Attorney Justin P. Green have secured favorable results for both commercial truck accidents and private passenger vehicle accidents, workplace incidents, premises slip/fall injuries, product liability issues, and other personal injury and wrongful death cases.

 A wrongful death occurs when a person dies as a result of someone else’s negligent act.
 When a person is engaged in business-related activities or driving a company vehicle, his actions may render his employer legally responsible.
-Texas Civil Practice and Remedies Code describes a legal right to recover damages due to, “a person’s or his agent’s or servant’s wrongful act, neglect, carelessness, unskillfulness, or default.”
+Texas Civil Practice and Remedies Code describes a legal right to recover damages when a death occurs due to “a person’s or his agent’s or servant’s wrongful act, neglect, carelessness, unskillfulness, or default.”